The Mamore Gap

 Just below this point, there is the magic road.
 This is a spot in the road where you can stop your car and an optical illusion makes it appear that your car actually rolls up the hill.

-A little further down the southern side, there is a car park and The Mamore Gap viewpoint where you can park and take in the spectacular views below.
+A little further down the southern side, there is a car park and The Mamore Gap viewpoint, which is one of the Wild Atlantic Way’s Discovery Points.
+Park here and take in the spectacular views below.

 This is also the parking spot for two brilliant hill walking routes, the Butler’s Glen Loop Walk and the Mamore to Straid / Clonmany walk.